Zimbabwe national cricket team: 2014–2021: fall in rankings, loss to associates, and failure to reach 2019 World Cup

 Despite the opening win, Zimbabwe went on to lose the next two games but bounced back to win the fourth game in a rain-affected match.
 In the fifth game, Sri Lanka set Zimbabwe a total of 204 runs to chase with Sikandar Raza claiming a career-best 3/21.
 In reply, Zimbabwe was 137–1 thanks to Hamilton Masakadza's 73 before a collapse saw them lose six wickets before reaching 175.
 Skipper Cremer joined Raza to score the remaining runs and Zimbabwe won with about 12 overs to spare.

 Zimbabwe lost the following one-off test by 4 wickets, partly due to a controversial stumping decision on the fifth day of the test.
 Despite this, Zimbabwe team and especially coach Heath Streak were showered with praises on their return.

 In October, former players Brendan Taylor and Kyle Jarvis returned to the national team after a two-year hiatus to play in the two test match series against the West Indies.

 Zimbabwe lost the first match and the two test series 0–1 to West Indies.
 However, their draw in the second game was their first in over 12 years and they also earned their first points on the ICC rankings table while ending their ten-match losing streak.

 Zimbabwe finished the year with an innings defeat within two days against South Africa in a rare four-day test.

 Zimbabwe began 2018 with one win (against Sri Lanka) out of four games in a tri-series that involved hosts Bangladesh.
 They failed to qualify for the finals.

 Zimbabwe's next commitment was in the UAE where they again lost 0–2 to Afghanistan in a t20 series.
-This was followed by yet another ODI series defeat (1-4) against Afghanistan.
+This was followed by yet another ODI series defeat (1–4) against Afghanistan.

-In March, Zimbabwe hosted nine other teams in the qualifiers for the 2019 ICC World Cup to decide the top two teams that will join the elite eight at cricket's premier event to be held in England and Wales.
+In March, Zimbabwe hosted nine other teams in the qualifiers for the 2019 Cricket World Cup, the 2018 Cricket World Cup Qualifier, to decide the top two teams that will join the elite eight at cricket's premier event to be held in England and Wales.
 Zimbabwe were placed in group B alongside Afghanistan, Nepal, Hong Kong and Scotland.
 Zimbabwe progressed to the super sixes by beating Nepal, Afghanistan and Hong Kong and earning a tie with Scotland.
 Zimbabwe beat Ireland in the first game of the super sixes but lost the second to West Indies.
 Needing to win their last game, Zimbabwe suffered a shock loss by 3 runs against UAE and were knocked out of the tournament.
 This was the first time Zimbabwe had failed to qualify for the Cricket World Cup.